About Matthew Zarrella

 manager for the State of Rhode Island and a Master Trainer for the

-International Police Work Dog Association (IPWDA) in Search & Rescue and currently handles an explosive detection canine for the last two years of his canine career.
+International Police Work Dog Association (IPWDA) in Search & Rescue.
+Matt also trained and handled an explosive detection canine for the last two years of his canine career.